U.S. Stocks Climb After Stumble

 ADVERTISEMENT

-Financial stocks bounced back from their worst day since mid-May, with the KBW Nasdaq Bank Index, a measure of 24 of the largest U.S. bank stocks, recently up 0.5%.
+Financial stocks bounced back from their worst day since mid-May, with the KBW Nasdaq Bank Index, a measure of 24 of the largest U.S. bank stocks, up 0.2%.

 Shares of financial firms fell a day earlier after Federal Reserve Governor Lael Brainard said the U.S. central bank should be cautious about raising short-term interest rates further until policy makers are confident of overcoming the "persistent failure" to reach 2% inflation.
 Higher rates tend to boost lending profitability.